Here are Ziggy (left) and Ruby (right).

 Ruby entered the garden three and a half years ago as a wriggly little sausage.

 Ruby lived up to all expectations.
-She learnt to come, sit, stay, and not to lie down on command.
+She learnt to ‘sit’ and ‘stay’, though not to lie down on command.
 Lying down seems beyond the intellectual capacity of a cavvie.
 But she can fetch and catch a ball, and she is an excellent dribbler at football.
 She is an uncomplicated, lovely little dog.

 We flirted with the idea of breeding from Ruby and keeping one of the puppies.
 I took this very seriously and bought a copy of the dog breeder’s bible, Book of the Bitch (yes, really).
 I read it aloud at the kitchen table one Saturday morning.
 My voice began to falter as I read about miscarriage, birth defects and the possible need to dispatch a puppy born without eyes.
 When I read that sometimes a bitch licks her puppies so much she licks off their tail or a limb, I put down the book.
 Ruby is a licker.
 Dog breeding is not for us.